samosachaat/Hello-World/README.md

 This jar file in a basic hello world program for those how want to summon a voice from the depths of your computer.

 Please note:
-- only works on macOS
+- Only works on macOS
-- must have java installed (any version)
+- Must have java installed (any version)
-- a security error may appear, to allow the jar to run, go to privacy setting and allow the file to open...
+- A security error may appear, to allow the jar to run, go to privacy setting and allow the file to open...

 And a final message: